 All new students are required to demonstrate their level of English proficiency in order to properly place students in the right level.
-Students can fulfill this requirement by take a three-part English language proficiency test at VIU to determine appropriate placement in one of the six levels within the program.
-The placement test includes the following components: an essay writing task (30 minutes), a computer-based test of grammar, vocabulary, and reading skills (1 hour), and an interview (10-15 minutes).
-The scores achieved on these three components of the test determine student placement within the program.
+Students can fulfill this requirement by take an English language proficiency test at VIU to determine appropriate placement in one of the seven levels within the program.